RobbieHember/fcgadgets/README.md

 fcgadgets is written in the Python programming language, benefitting from integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

+fcgadgets was designed to streamline large, integrated modelling projects for advanced users that are fluent in the Python language.
+Trying to apply fcgadgets without assistance is not advised.
+That said, it is relatively straightforward to set up small projects that demonstrate dynamics for a single site.

 ## PLUG-AND-PLAY MODULARITY
 The repository allows for comprehensive representation of processes and new science by connecting a constellation of supporting modules.
 ![image info](./images/fcgadgets_constellation.png)